vantonyan/pico-micropython-examples/README.md

 **Tachometer**: Test code for tachometer based on hall effect sensor and magnet.
 Measures up to 3000 RPM

-**VCP_demo**: Example code showing use of threads and build stand alone applications
+**VCP_demo**: Example code showing use of threads and how to build stand alone applications

 **Accelerometer**: Using 6050 module to create accelerometer and gyroscope